rbawden/ModFr-Norm/README.md

 #### Dev set

+In bold the best results presented in the paper.
+The results for the HuggingFace model are in bold when they match or surpass the best results.

 | Method | WordAcc (ref) | WordAcc (sym) | WordAcc (ref) OOV | Levenshtein | BLEU | ChrF |
 | --- | --- | --- | --- | --- | --- | --- |
 | Identity | 73.92 | 73.95 | 47.91 | 7.72 | 42.33 | 74.95|